 • You can always send a survey right after performing a service or making a sale.

 • Net Promoter Scores- this is a great concept.
-This wonderful article describes it here.
+This excellent article describes it here.

 Now that we have Voice of Client, we can move on to translating that data into specific Critical to Client measures so that we can take action on improving them.
 Remember, the Voice of the Client is the customer’s specification limits.